amandalynnelliott/amandalynnelliott.github.io-dev/_posts/2017/2017-10-23-make-the-future.md

 We have a tendency to view the future as static, fixed, and mostly removed from our control.
 There's a tendency to view reality with the cold detachment of a scientific researcher: as if everything can be reduced to the goofy meaningless randomness of colliding atoms that is, again, outside of the control of us mere mortals.

-This is such a powerless world-view to have; as if we are wandering through a thick fog, and anything we stumble upon, be it a million dollars, or a deadly fall off a cliff, would be a total accident.
+This is such a powerless world-view to have.
+It makes us wrought with worry and anxiety; as if we are wandering through a thick fog, and anything we stumble upon, be it a million dollars, or a deadly fall off a cliff, would be a total accident.

 Luckily, this powerless worldview is entirely optional.<!--more-->